department-of-veterans-affairs/vagov-content/pages/disability/how-to-file-claim.md

 <div itemscope itemtype ="http://schema.org/HowTo">
 <div class="va-introtext" itemprop="description">

-Find out how to file a claim for disability compensation.
+Find out how to file a claim for disability compensation or for increased compensation.

 </div>